zhiyuanyou/DeQA-Score/README.md

 <a id="pretrained_weights"></a>

-We provide two model weights (fully tuning and LoRA tuning).
+We provide two model weights (full tuning and LoRA tuning) with similar performance.

 | | Training Datasets | Weights |
 |-----|-----|-----|